RudyWilliams/fifa-project/notes_data_prep.md

 ### - Cleaning release_clause column -
 While running the eda.py script we see that release_clause has 1564 nans, and these are the only values violating the expected format (same format as value and wage).
 We fill these with 0 since not having a release clause amounts to having a release clause of 0.
 We perform a groupby to see that there are 1564 0s now in release_clauses (i.e. the nans where all transformed properly).
 The same strip_value()function is applied to the column to clean it.

+### - Cleaning work_rate column -
+This column has 48 null values.
+The format is of attacking-work-rate/[space]defending-work-rate.
+There are three levels for each side: High, Medium, and Low.
+This totals to 9 possible configs.
+I just removed this column for now.
+Information should be captured in the ratings.